What is House & Mind? I'm Francesca...

 On House & Mind, you will find a way to combine your love of "keeping house," organizing and design with the deeper issues of home, heart and living a fulfilled, enriching and thoughtful life...I also am a writer, budding filmmaker, lover of literature and great mysteries!

-I created this site for people like me: You love organizing your space, but are looking to deeper into what makes your life smoother, richer and more fun…I hope you enjoy it.
+I created this site for people like me: You love organizing your space, but are looking to delve much deeper into what makes your life smoother, richer and more fun…I hope you enjoy it.

 xo Francesca McCaffery